 Christie has been working with children in a classroom setting for over ten years.
 She is beginning her third year with Adams International School and holds an Associate’s degree in Social Sciences.
 Christie has volunteered with her church for over fifteen years with children’s programs from infancy to high school.
 With experience working in an office setting, Christie looks forward to meeting new families and getting to know each child’s unique personality.
-She enjoys spending time with her husband and infant son at their home in Goochland.
+She enjoys spending time with her husband and their son at their home in Goochland.

 Chitra Ravindran, Math and Science Teacher